asperger17/sdk-spec-ultimate-open-source-devs/README.md

 # Elarian SDK Spec

-> Elarian is a customer engagement runtime that let's you code against customer data allowing you to track, schedule, execute and analyze engagement actions from a customer's point-of-view.
+> Elarian is a customer engagement runtime that lets you code against customer data allowing you to track, schedule, execute and analyze engagement actions from a customer's point-of-view.
 For more info on Elarian, see [https://developers.elarian.com](https://developers.elarian.com)

-Elarian exposes it's functionalities via [RSocket](http://rsocket.io/) and ~~fully~~ embraces reactive streams concepts.
+Elarian exposes its functionalities via [RSocket](http://rsocket.io/) and ~~fully~~ embraces reactive streams concepts.
 Therefore it depends on drivers that implement the [RSocket Protocol](https://github.com/rsocket/rsocket/blob/master/Protocol.md).
 The driver should, at minimum, implement the following core RSocket features:

 - Interaction models
     - request/response